Substra/substra-documentation/src/architecture.md

 Substra Chaincode repository: <https://github.com/SubstraFoundation/substra-chaincode>

 Smart contracts are a set of data, rules, definitions and processes that will govern the interactions between the different stakeholders and enable the complete traceability of data use.
-Aditionally, smart contracts can be used for distributed and unfalsifiable permissions.
+Additionally, smart contracts can be used for distributed and infalsifiable permissions.

 ## Backend / API endpoints

 Substra backend repository: <https://github.com/SubstraFoundation/substra-backend>

-The backend is developped in Python and uses the [Django Rest Framework](https://www.django-rest-framework.org/).
+The backend is developed in Python and uses the [Django Rest Framework](https://www.django-rest-framework.org/).
 Most tasks represented in workflows are run asynchronously.
 To plug the back-end to Hyperledger Fabric, we use the [Python Fabric SDK](https://github.com/hyperledger/fabric-sdk-py).

 The backend implements workflows illustrated in the previous figure.
 Note that these workflows are only an overview, these representations are not perfectly accurate.
 Please also note that authentication is not represented in these workflows.